 This is because the United States tax system aims to be progressive.
 A progressive tax system tries to collect more tax from those who earn more.
-In essence, a million dollar earner pays more total tax as well as a higher percentage of their income in tax than someone who earns far less.
+In essence, a million dollar earner pays more total tax, as well as a higher percentage of their income in tax, than someone who earns far less.

 One of the ways our tax system achieves this is through tax brackets.
-A tax bracket is simply a range of incomes that are taxed at a set rate.
-For the 2017 tax year, there are seven tax brackets of varying size with the lowest bracket being subject to a 10% marginal tax rate and the highest being subject to 39.6%.
+A tax bracket is simply a range of incomes that are taxed at a set rate based on your taxable income.
+For the 2018 tax year, five out of seven tax rates have changed under the new tax reform law.

-If you are married filing jointly, the first $18,650 will be taxed 10%.
-Any amount over $18,650 to $75,900 is taxed at 15%.
-The tax brackets are adjusted each year for inflation, so the 2017 tax brackets are higher than the 2016 tax brackets.
+If you are married filing jointly, the first $19,050 will be taxed 10%.
+Any amount over $19,050 to $77,400 is taxed at 12%.

 Earlier, I mentioned that there were exemptions, adjustments, and deductions.
 The income you earned from your job is considered ordinary or gross income, but you are taxed on your adjusted gross income, which is your income minus those exemptions, adjustments, and deductions.

 When you know your tax bracket, you can easily calculate how valuable different tax deductions are for you.
-If you are in the 25% tax bracket, a $1000 deduction will reduce your tax liability by $250.
+If you are in the 22% tax bracket, a $1,000 deduction will reduce your tax liability by $220.

-Understanding how tax brackets work as well as which bracket you are in can help you make better informed financial decisions, but you don’t need to know how to calculate tax brackets when you use TurboTax.
-TurboTax will automatically figure out your tax bracket based on your information and give you the tax deductions and credits you deserve based on your entries.
+Understanding how tax brackets work, as well as which bracket you are in, can help you make better informed financial decisions, but you don’t need to know how to calculate tax brackets when you use TurboTax.
+TurboTax will automatically figure out your tax bracket based on your information, and give you the tax deductions and credits you deserve based on your entries.